RustyAlgorithm44/LyricsApp/project_log.md

 **Architecture Summary:**
 The application follows a consistent MVVM architectural pattern using Kotlin, Room Persistence Library, ViewModel, and Flow.
 *   **Model:** `Song.kt` defines the data structure for a song. `AppDatabase.kt` and `SongDao.kt` handle the database interactions. `SongRepository.kt` acts as an abstraction layer for data access.
-*   **View:** `MainActivity.kt` manages the main UI, including the song list, navigation drawer, and search. `SongDetailActivity.kt` displays individual song details with zoom support. `SettingsActivity.kt` is present for app-level configurations.
+*   **View:** `MainActivity.kt` manages the main UI, including the song list, navigation drawer, and search. `SongDetailActivity.kt` displays individual song details with zoom support. `SettingsActivity.kt` handles app-level configurations.
 *   **ViewModel:** `SongViewModel.kt` prepared and managed data for the UI, communicating exclusively with the `SongRepository`.

 **Key Files/Components:**